wikimedia/mediawiki-extensions-ContentTranslation/hooks.md

 Fired when the source article content is ready from API, but not rendered at the source column.

-## mw.cx.source.select

-Fires when Special:CX is missing required parameters to start a translation, such as source language, source article title etc. Example subscriber is CX source selector module.

 ## mw.cx.tools.ready

 Fires when the tools system is ready.